 The signup form, although more detailed than for most webinars, does not require a phone number, so more people will be willing to register.

-What is more, you can clearly see that the webinar is free, which is a major selling point for many young professionals.
+What is more, you can clearly see that the webinar is free, which is a significant selling point for many young professionals.

 Salesforce CRM Adoption Webinar

 Salesforce invites us to a webinar on CRM adoption.
 The title states the benefit clearly; however, 100% CRM adoption sounds a bit too good to be true.